Institute-of-Emerging-Careers/quiz-app-2/README.md

 ## Server Hardware Requirements
 MySQL requires 0.5Gb of RAM.
 The operating system, such as Ubunut, also uses 1-2Gb of RAM.
 So for smooth operation, the system must have 2Gb of RAM and more.
 1-2 vCPUs are enough.
 With my testing, a `t3.small` instance on AWS EC2 works fine.

+## Building
+To build javascript files optimized for production, you need to run `npm run build:babel` on production.

 ## Running
 To finally start the server, run `npm run dev` for development or `npm start` for production.